Private and Robust Distributed Nonconvex Optimization via Polynomial Approximation: Design of PR-CPOA

 At the rest of the iterations, agents update their local variables by \eqref{eq:push_sum_insertion}, where $x_{i}^{t+}(k)$ is set as $x_{i}^{t}(k), \forall k, \forall t\geq K_{2}+1$.

 $\bullet$ \textit{Auxiliary Step: Distributed Stopping} To realize distributed stopping when the precision of iterations has met the requirement, after the $K_{2}$-th iteration, we utilize the max/min-consensus-based stopping mechanism in\cite{prakash2018distributed}.
-The scheme in \cite{prakash2018distributed} deals with static digraphs, but it can be extended to handle time-varying digraphs, given that in this case the max/min consensus protocols still converge in finite time.
 The following assumption is required by this mechanism. \begin{assumption} Every agent $i$ in $\mathcal{G} $ knows an upper bound $U$ on $(N-1)B$. \end{assumption} The bound $U$ can be obtained via the technique in \cite{martinez2018decentralized} to estimate $N$ and the prior knowledge of $B$.
-Specifically, there are two auxiliary variables, i.e., $r_{i}^{t}$ and $s_{i}^{t}$, that are initialized as $p_{i}^{K_{2}} = x_{i}^{K_{2}}/y_{i}^{K_{2}}$ and updated together with $x_{i}^{t}$ and $y_{i}^{t}$ by
+Specifically, there are two auxiliary variables, i.e., $r_{i}^{t}$ and $s_{i}^{t}$.
+They are initialized as $p_{i}^{K_{2}} = x_{i}^{K_{2}}/y_{i}^{K_{2}}$ and updated together with $x_{i}^{t}$ and $y_{i}^{t}$ by the following max/min consensus protocols

-The number of iterations that \eqref{eq:max_consensus_auxiliary} requires to converge is less than $(N-1)B$\cite{he2014time}, and is therefore less than $U$.
-Hence, at time no later than $t=K_{2}+U$, all the local variables $x_{i}^{t}$, $y_{i}^{t}$, $r_{i}^{t}$, and $s_{i}^{t}$ become $(m+1)$-dimensional vectors, where